LMU-Douglas/lab-instructions/Lab06_Instructions.md

 |C | Tic Tac Toe (Optional) |

 ### Part A ~ **Sorted Lists**
 In this scenario, Cashier-Bot has become the CEO of **Cash's Burger Corp**.
 They are now in charge of flying to cities which are interested in creating new, franchised locations.
 Complete the function `sorted_cities that`, given a string with the names of cities separated by commas, prints a list of the cities in sorted order.
 This function returns `None`.
-Feel free to copy the code below, but **do not modify any of it.**
+Feel free to copy the code below, but **do not modify any of the function calls or asserts.**

 **Some Tips**